needle-mirror/com.unity.splines/Documentation~/tangent-modes.md

 ### Broken Bezier mode

 Dissociate a knot's tangents from each other.
-Use the **Broken** mode to  directly manipulate each tangent's magnitude and direction.
+Use the **Broken** mode to  directly manipulate each tangent's length and direction.

 If you rotate a knot in **Broken** mode, its tangents rotate with it.